sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 At the *planning phase*, risk assessment should be done and potential abuse cases should be designed that the application will be protected against.
 In the *analysis phase*, the threat landscape should be explored, and attacker modelling should be done.

->For example, an attacker model is that the vendor that supplies the plugins has been infected, so all plugins received from the vendor might be malicious.
+>An example of an attacker model is that the vendor supplying app-plugins has been infected, so all plugins received from the vendor might be malicious.

 The *design* and *implementation* plans of the application should include insights from the attacker model and abuse cases.